-Gateway Home Inspection Services provides sewer inspections and plumbing inspections in New Jersey, Pennsylvania and St. Louis, MO.
+Gateway Home Inspection Services provides sewer inspections and plumbing inspections in St. Louis, MO.

 A home buyer wouldn’t think of buying a home without first getting a general inspection.
 A home inspection is essential for discovering existing and potential problems.
 However, most home inspectors fail to examine the sewer line, which can turn out to be a terrible and costly mistake.

 It is important to understand that sewer line inspections are inexpensive, but sewer repairs can be costly.
 Don’t overlook this simple step.
 Gateway Home Inspection Services provides sewer inspections and plumbing inspections for our customers in St. Louis, MO.
 We have the specialized video equipment necessary to survey your sewer lines and interpret and understand the information.